mattbaxter689/SpotEng/README.md

 From there I can add the necessary transformations to data that I choose to.

 ## TODO:
+- [ ] Make sure data is uploading properly to postgres
+- [ ] look into possibly saving data initially to csv in S3 bucket?
+Then pulling, transforming and loading to postgres (this would be my data lake)
+- [ ] Look to incorporate maybe the recently played tracks
+    - can extend this further by streaming with kafka?

+## COMPLETED:
-- [ ] implement a class to allow download of data from spotify
+- [x] implement a class to allow download of data from spotify
-- [ ] Add schema for postgres in docker container
+- [x] Add schema for postgres in docker container
-- [ ] add docker compose file and set up services
+- [x] add docker compose file and set up services
     - add service for db
     - add service for db eng app
-- [ ] add commands to makefile
+- [x] add commands to makefile